findonflow/find/Overview.md

 		access(all) getHide() : Bool
 	}

-	// CollectionPublic interface exposes below functions to the public pub resource interface CollectionPublic {
+	// CollectionPublic interface exposes below functions to the access(all)lic pub resource interface CollectionPublic {
 		access(all) contains(_ id: UInt64) : Bool
 		access(all) getIDs() : [UInt64]